mjoehler94/pp9th_ward_callings/README.md

 - the workflow in this repo should update the calling progress tracking spreadsheet with update information from the calling form responses
-- the job is scheduled to run everyday at 7am, but can also be triggered manually
+- the job is scheduled to run everyday at 7am Mountain Time (13 UCT), but can also be triggered manually.

+#### Details of most recent run:

+- 2022-10-27 13:38:49,067 UTC: INFO UTC: Job successfully completed